-A WALNUT TREE PLANTED ON THE NORTH SHORE OF HAMILTON BAY BY CHAS, II, KING IN 1803, homeland was a dear old place, but that mother and father had passed away, and now they never could reside any place but in dear young Canada again.
+A WALNUT TREE PLANTED ON THE NORTH SHORE OF HAMILTON BAY BY CHAS.
+H. KING IN 1803.

+These trees had the honour of being placed in the ship that carried many of these pioneers back home for Christmas, after having spent many years in Canada.
+They heard them say on their return that the homeland was a dear old place, but that mother and father had passed away, and now they never could reside any place but in dear young Canada again.
 These trees were given their wish of being together in the new life, in the greater service, as they had hoped for.
 God did not produce and nourish these magnificent trees for nothing.
 They were given a greater service after they were cut down, as was done with the pioneers.
 The souls in our beloved pioneers longed for service, and God granted their wish.
 He recognized their work in the building up of His Kingdom in the new Canadian Empire.